Forestry in Taiwan

 Forestry in Taiwan was historically a significant industry.
-The logging of most of Taiwan's old growth forest has led to the sunset of the industry with remaining stands protected by law.
+The logging of most of Taiwan's old growth forest and the protection of what remains has led to the sunset of the industry with remaining stands protected by law.
 Illegal logging remains a significant threat, especially to the oldest and most valuable trees.

 History

+From 1825 until 1866 a shipyard in Tainan produced wooden warships for the Qing navy out of native wood.
+Logging for warship production was one of the impetus for the Qing's colonial expansion into Taiwan's mountainous interior.

 Major commercial forestry in Taiwan began during the Japanese colonial period with most forestry products being shipped back to Japan.
+State-run centers of Japanese logging in Taiwan included the Alishan Range, Eight Immortals Mountain, and Taiping Mountain.
+Logging operations were established around Zhudong, Hsinchu, in the 1940s, and were later consolidated by the Kuomintang-led government as the Zhudong Forestry Center, which were named a historic site in May 2025.

-Due to the remoteness and inaccessibility of many regions some of Taiwan's large trees survived, in 2022 a team of researchers identified 941 trees taller than 65m.
+Due to the remoteness and inaccessibility of many regions, some of Taiwan's large trees survived.
+In 2022 a team of researchers identified 941 trees taller than 65m.

+Bamboo

+Taiwanese indigenous peoples have a long history of bamboo cultivation.
+The Tsou tribe in Alishan harvests stone bamboo (phyllostachys lithophila) but harvests have been negatively impacted by drought.